joaomrei/GettingAndCleaningData/README.md

 abcdef = rbind(a,b,c,d,e,f)

-The final 'data.frame':	180 obs. of  59 variables
+The final 'data.frame':	180 obs. of  68 variables: